aginies/vmanager/README.md

 ## Warning

-Born during a **SUSE hackweek**, this project is a work-in-progress—packed with potential bugs, but still missing features and tests.
+Born during a **SUSE hackweek**, this project is a work-in-progress—packed with potential bugs, and it still missing some features and it is not fully tested.
 Devel is also co-piloted by some AI agent for extra efficiency.

 ## Features